 - Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.

 - A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).

 - Ability to include / exclude sharing buttons by post type.

-- Integrates with 3rd party plugins and services for additional image, video, product, and content information (see About Pro Addons and Integration Notes for details).
+- Integrates with 3rd party plugins and services for additional image, video, product, and content information (see About Pro Modules and Integration Notes for details).
 The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.

 - All in One SEO Pack